My China travel summary:

 The rule of one child

-It is necessary to learn at least a few basic words, write them on a piece of paper and, if necessary, present them to employees in a restaurant, train/bus station or hotels.
-I tried countless times to pronounce simple phrases, but I was often only understood when I presented the text written with Chinese characters.
+I learned a few basic words, wrote them on paper, and showed them to staff in restaurants, stations, and hotels.
+I tried many times to pronounce simple phrases, but was usually understood only when I presented Chinese characters.

 China’s extensive history, vast landscapes, and varied culture present a distinctive combination that truly astonished me.